Skip to main content

 • value return: the total number of address that have some permissions set (= array length)

-Each address can be retrieved by accessing each index in the array (see LSP2 > Array docs and LSP2 > Array Standard specs for more detailed instructions).
+Each controller can be retrieved by accessing each index in the array (see LSP2 > Array docs and LSP2 > Array Standard specs for more detailed instructions).

 {